tsnellgrove/oop_learning/techwtim/dk3_doc.md

 Adjectives:
 IDEA: Every noun as an obj_name, full_name, root_name
 	DONE: 5) add adjective to all items, doors, and containers => Extend to view_only
 	DONE: 5.5) add full_name for all items, doors, and containers => Extend to view_only
 	DONE: 5.7) Update to buffer full_name
 	DONE: 6) Handle special cases of 3 words by converting adj + noun (word2 & 3) => obj_name and handle as 2-word case
-6.5) add root name for all items, doors, and containers => Extend to view_only
+	DONE: 6.5) add root name for all items, doors, and containers => Extend to view_only

-7) Enable use of root nouns?
+IDEA: Enable use of root nouns?
 With error code if multiple same root in scope?
+	6.6) for 2 word commands, test to see if word2 is a known obj_name - if not, test for root_word 6.7) Create function that returns # of instances of root_word in scope and obj_name of last intance 6.8) if returned value = 1 then word2 = obj_name
-7.5) Error code could be "I see more than one root_name.
-Please use the object's full name" (moves - 1) 7.7) Help subsystem "help abreviations", "help verbs", "help syntax", "help one-word-commands"
+	7.5) If value > 1 Error code could be "I see more than one root_name.
+Please use the object's full name" (moves - 1) 7.6) if value < 1 then "I don't see a word2 here"

 Preposistions
 8) use lists to identify words as prepositions